geoserver/geoserver/doc/en/developer/source/release-guide/index.rst

    * Release title: `GeoServer 2.20.0`
    * Write: Paste the markdown from Jira release notes editor
+   * Set as the latest release: only tick this for stable releases, leave unticked for maintenance and support releases

    Use :guilabel:`Publish release` button to publish the release notes.